davydog187/website/priv/blogs/2022/07-29-observing-elixir-with-lightstep.md

 This is only the tip of the iceberg for getting started with observability.
 For actually correlating production issues with these tools, please dig into the excellent documentation of [Lightstep](https://docs.lightstep.com/) and [Honeycomb](https://docs.honeycomb.io/) for setting up queries, dashboards, alerts, and more.

-If you're interested in getting deeper, the amazing [Charity Majors](https://charity.wtf), [Liz Fong-Jones](https://www.lizthegrey.com/), and [George Miranda](https://twitter.com/gmiranda23?s=20&t=mKz2oJPxqn42zXU35Q8dmA) wrote a book called [Observability Engineerging: Achieving Production Excellence] that promises to go way deeper on the topic of observability.
+If you're interested in getting deeper, the amazing [Charity Majors](https://charity.wtf), [Liz Fong-Jones](https://www.lizthegrey.com/), and [George Miranda](https://twitter.com/gmiranda23?s=20&t=mKz2oJPxqn42zXU35Q8dmA) wrote a book called [Observability Engineerging: Achieving Production Excellence](https://www.oreilly.com/library/view/observability-engineering/9781492076438/) that promises to go way deeper on the topic of observability.

 For Elixir-specific issues, hit me up on [Twitter](https://twitter.com/davydog187) or the fine folks of the [Erlang Obserability Working Group](https://erlef.org/wg/observability).
 And if you are interested, please consider supporting them or joining their working group, they can always use an extra hand!

+## Special Thanks

+Thank you to all those who [offered to proofread and fact-check](https://twitter.com/davydog187/status/1554527578060472320?s=20&t=Hzb5paV375c0ghKUCYC2pg) this post.
+Special thanks to tktkttktk.

 Thanks for reading!